apertium/phenny/README.md

 the tests, simply run `nosetests3`.

 ## Error reporting
+phenny supports experimental error reporting to a Web app.
+You should not need to configure phenny for this, as it is preconfigured.
+Just be sure that the current directory is the top-level phenny directory (that contains this README) when running phenny.

-phenny supports error reporting through a specially designed Web app.
-This uses a separate error reporting server.
-The error server is found in the `error_scripts` directory as `server.py`.
-Edit this file to set the variable `admin_password` to the desired password.
-The username is "admin". **Do not run this script directly in production!** Use a production WSGI server instead.
-Also, `clean.py` (in the same directory) should be run periodically to delete old logs.
-Be sure to edit it so the `path_to_error_log` variable is set to the actual path to the JSON file.
-This is `error_logs.json` in the current directory used for `server.py`.
+In the `error_server` directory, there are two scripts. `server.py` is a Web app for accessing the logs.
+Edit it to set the variable `admin_password` to the desired password.
+The username is `admin`. **Do not run this script directly when in production!** Use a production WSGI server instead.
+To access the logs, point your browser at its URL (the WSGI server should tell you).

-The error reporting URL is, by default, `http://localhost:8080`.
-If this is not the host and port of the error reporting server, be sure to change it in the main phenny configuration file; the variable is `error_host`.
-Set `error_host` to `https://example.com` to disable error reporting.
-(Technically, error reporting is still enabled, but example.com just "throws away" any input.)

-Visit the same URL of the error reporting server in a browser to see the errors.
+Also, be sure to periodically run `clean.py` in the same directory.
+This will delete all logs over a week old.
+It is a good idea to make it a daily cron job.

+Note that `server.py` and `clean.py` both require that their current directory be `error_server`.

+There is no way to "disable" error logging, but you do not have to run server.py.

 ## Authors
 * Sean B. Palmer, http://inamidst.com/sbp/